 While we believe that the conclusions summarized on this page will meet the expectations of many other selective colleges, let us say a word about Harvard, since it was here that the data underlying our conclusions were gathered.

 This overview is not intended to provide a formula that will ensure admission to Harvard.
 Our admissions policies are based on many criteria.
 Some are academic; others are not.

 Our Admissions Office chooses carefully from a broad range of applicants who seem to us to offer the most promise for future contributions to society.
 Not all of the students who are best prepared for college will be among those with the most future promise, nor are all of the most promising well prepared academically.

 While the heart of the matter will always lie in academic promise, we prize candidates with special talents and with outstanding personal qualities; we are interested in students who excel in one or more extracurricular activities; and we seek a distinctive and diverse national and international student body.

 Most of all we look for students who make the most of their opportunities and the resources available to them, and who are likely to continue to do so throughout their lives.

 We believe that you should prepare for college by mastering certain subjects and skills.
-You should demonstrate your proficiency in these subjects by taking SAT II Subject Tests, Advanced Placement tests, and International Baccalaureate tests.
+You should demonstrate your proficiency in these subjects by taking SAT Subject Tests, Advanced Placement tests, and International Baccalaureate tests.